mert-kurttutan/torchview/README.md

 - [ ] Displace Module Parameters
 - [ ] Support for Graph Neural Network (GNN)
 - [ ] Support for Undirected edges for GNNs
+- [ ] Support for torch-based functions[^1]

+[^1]: Here torch-based functions refers to any function that uses only torch functions and modules.
+This is more general than modules

 # Contributing